mplutka/tm-bt-led/README.md

 2. Press both upper buttons on the TM BT and let it connect when prompted to do so.
 It shouldn't be paired to your PC or other device before doing this!
 3. If it is not picking up any devices ("2.
 Discovering devices" or "1.
 Starting scan..." never shows up), try restarting the script.
 4. It should say "5.
 Listening for game data..." if all went well.
 If not also try to unplug and replug the USB stick and start over.
 5. Start the game itself and enjoy.
-For F1 2019 you need to activate and configure telemetry broadcast in the settings (change IP and leave frequency at 60Hz).

 ## Video